Selected to accelerate the Advanced F-15 with enhanced technology

-GE has received 100% of new production engine orders for F-15s globally over the past 10 years, demonstrating capability and performance on the most advanced F-15 variants.
+GE has been selected to power 100% of new production F-15s ordered over the past 10 years, including every Advanced F-15 aircraft.
 With all testing complete and fly-by-wire technology fully integrated, GE is the lowest risk solution for the entire F-15EX fleet.

 ZEROAdditional development required